SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Generally performed with a fan as a matter of practicality, this technique unleashes a burst of wind that will not only deflect projectiles, but also strip them of any chakra they may be infused with.

 Chakra: 11
-Special: Interrupt
 Speed: 4
 Seal Speed: 12

-Tags: Defensive
+Tags: Interrupt, Fan

 Effects:
-This is usable as an interrupt against any thrown weapon attack.
-Make an Accuracy roll against your attacker's; success means you deflect their attack harmlessly.
-However, even if you fail but Partial Defense applies, any ninjutsu effects on it (such as Housenka) are removed.
+You attempt to parry an incoming ranged taijutsu attack.
+Even if you fail, any ninjutsu effects on it (such as Housenka) are removed.

 ### **Rakuyou Buyou \- Falling Leaves Dance**

 Using the wind, you kick up any light debris in the area (leaves in a forest, sand in a desert, conveniently ubiquitous scraps of paper in a town) to swirl around you just long enough for you to make a sneaky, ninja-fast getaway.

 Chakra: 10
-Speed: 6
+Speed: 7
-Seal Speed: 6
+Seal Speed: 9

 Tags: Utility